hainegroup/Polar-overturning-circulation-model/README.md

   * Run `interactive_POC_model.mlapp` app or install it via `ConceptualPOCmodel.mlappinstall` to use the interactive version.
   * Run `symbolic_matrix_inverse.ipynb` notebook for POC theory used in the paper.
   * Run `POB_entrainment_parametrization.mlx` for a comparison with the Price & O'Neil Baringer (1994) entrainment model parameters.
+  * Run `make_FSBSO_TS_figure.m` to make the figure of data at Fram Strait and the Barents Sea Opening.

  The Matlab code uses <a target="_blank" href="http://www.teos-10.org/software.htm#1">Gibbs-Seawater (GSW) Oceanographic Toolbox functions</a>.</small></p>